jtanadi/robofontScripts/compare_lists/README.md

 # compare_lists
-Python scripts that compare lists of text
+Python scripts that compare lists of text.
+Not RoboFont...